webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 - https://github.com/cloud-master-io/cloud-master-io
 - Passing score: 750 (on a scale of 100—900)
   - Min Passing score: 75%
-  - Min questions correct: 75 of 90.
+  - Min questions correct: 65 of 80 + 10(do not count towards score).

 | Domain                            | Percentage of Exam |
 | --------------------------------- | ------------------ |